 The second case where a title loan buyout is used is when another company “buys out” the remaining balance on your current title loan and issues you a new one with them.
-This is typically done as a part of a title loan refinance.
+This is typically done as a part of refinancing a title loan.

 In some cases, if you choose to consolidate your debt including credit card balances with a company that issues secured consumer loans, the title loan buyout would result in another loan that may not necessarily be a title loan.
 Make sure you can refinance the title loan if that is what you decide to do.

 Benefits of a Title Loan Buyout